-5. How to store Amoxicillin
+5. How to store this medicine

-Keep this medicine out of the sight and reach of children.

-Do not store above 25°C. Store in the original package in order to protect from moisture.

-Do not use this medicine after the expiry date which is stated on the carton and blister after the letters "EXP".
-The expiry date refers to the last day of that month.

-Do not throw away any medicines via wastewater or household waste.
+- · Keep this medicine out of the sight and reach of children. - Do not use this medicine after the expiry date which is stated on the carton.
+The expiry date refers to the last day of that month. - Do not store above 25°C. - · Do not use this medicine if there are visible signs of deterioration. - Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.